Monday, July 28, 2008

 Post civil war, the Northern region has used dominance in national politics to ensure that region has disproportionate access to oil revenues.
 Their efforts led to the national capital being moved from Lagos in the former Western Region to Abuja, within easy access of the Northern power base.
 Significant oil revenues have been spent on building Abuja from near-virgin forest to a "federal capital city".

-Under the guise of "national quotas" (a form of proportional representation), the over-centralisation of government has also ensured that Northerners gain control of the national budget (70pc of which is funded by oil revenues), government spending (mainly by award of contracts), the civil service (the largest employer in
+Under the guise of "national quotas" (a form of proportional representation), the over-centralisation of government has also ensured that Northerners gain control of the national budget (70pc of which is funded by oil revenues), government spending (mainly by award of contracts), the civil service (the largest employer in Nigeria), and the military forces.

 Political strategies in Nigeria now focus almost entirely on "sharing the national cake" among the powerful scions of Hausa/Fulani (Northern), Igbo/Ibo (Biafra) and Yoruba (Western) regions.
 Elected politicians do not govern to empower their electorate.
 There is no need to.
 Rather, elected politicians govern to appease the powerful members or sponsors of their political parties.
 This is to ensure that access to government contracts continues on leaving office.